apache/spark/docs/configuration.md

     org.apache.spark.security.GroupMappingServiceProvider which can configured by this property.
     The default implementation is a unix shell based mapping provided by org.apache.spark.security.ShellBasedGroupsMappingProvider will resolve a list of groups for a user.
-This implementation shells out with the bash -c id command for a Linux/Unix environment.
+This implementation supports only a Unix/Linux based environment.
 Windows environment is currently <b>not</b> supported.
   </td>
 </tr>
 <tr>